 IPD conducts overall planning and coordination of the relevant work for NTU and other higher education international organizations.
-So far, NTU has joined the Association of Pacific Rim Universities (APRU), the Conference of Asian University Presidents (CAPs), the Association of East Aisan Research Universities (AEARU), Eurasia-Pacific Uninet and University Mobility in Asia and the Pacific (UMAP).
-Not only attending annual meetings or seminars, NTU also hosts meetings and other activities, which improves the University's international reputation.
+So far, NTU has joined the Association of Pacific Rim Universities (APRU), the Association of East Asian Research Universities (AEARU), University Mobility in Asia and the Pacific (UMAP), Association of Southeast Asian Institute of Higher Learning (ASAIHL), the Conference of Asian University Presidents (CAPs), and Eurasia-Pacific Uninet.
+Not only attending various meetings, seminars or student activities, NTU also hosts meetings and activities which improve the University's international reputation.